valtimo-platform/valtimo-documentation/using-valtimo/case/case-tabs.md

 The case tab menu is found under the admin menu.
 Admin privileges are required to configure case tabs.

-TODO FE: include some screenshots and maybe add more detail to this section

 1. Go to the Admin menu

 2. Go to the 'Cases' menu